cultuurnet/silex-provider-oauth/readme.md

 For improved performance, you can cache the tokens retrieved from the UiTID Credentials API.
 The best way to do this is by wrapping the original oauth.model.provider.token_provider service in a decorator that implements the same interface and takes care of caching.
-Again, your are free to use your own implementation for a suitable storage mechanism.
+Again, you are free to use your own implementation for a suitable storage mechanism.
 The cultuurnet/symfony-security-oauth-redis package provides an implementation that used Redis.